Rajchandra Das: Business life

 Rajchandra became the representative of the English Kelvin Company.
 He got involved in the export business.
 He exported tasar, mriganavi, indigo, etc. to England.
 Through the British Kelvin Company, all those products were distributed in the English market.
 Along with export trade, Rajchandra got involved in the stock exchange business.
 He bought the Beleghata region with a large amount of cash.
 In the stockbroking business, he bought paddy, jute, rice, jaggery, moong, lentils, copper, etc. at low prices and sold them at high prices, making money like water.
 Rajchandra bought the entire area including today's Dharmatala, Free School Street, New Market, Rashmoni Square in Kolkata.
 He realised that the British East India Company would not leave India easily, they were settled in Kolkata.
 The far-sighted businessman Rajchandra was able to sense this and quickly bought all the land around the Maidan.
 He also started buying houses in the Sahebs' neighborhood.
 After buying the best lands in South Kolkata, Rajchandra became the largest landowner in Kolkata.
 He became the principal Zamindar of Kolkata.
+He was welcomed by Dwarkanath Tagore to be one of the founding members of the Bengal landholders Association.